Gulf Harbour Radio

 DAVE - ZL3DM

-has recently moved from Waihi beach to a new qth at Bethlehem, near Tauranga, NZ.
-He is missing his yagi but has plans to improve his TX.
-Meanwhile he manages to listen via a relay antenna near Blenheim.
+has moved from Waihi beach to a new qth at Bethlehem, near Tauranga, NZ.
+He is missing his yagi but successfully uses a remote antenna.

 PATRICIA - ZL2RK